 - College students

-Q: Is it possible to get car insurance for infrequent driving?
+Q: Is it possible to get car insurance for low mileage driving?

-A: Yes, you can get car insurance policies for infrequent driving.
-Many major auto insurance companies offer pay-per-mile or UBI plans aimed at low mileage drivers.
+A: It may not be called low mileage, but you can get car insurance policies for infrequent driving.
+Many major auto insurance companies offer pay-per-mile or UBI plans that target occasional drivers.
 You could pay a lot less with these than with traditional insurance policies.
 There are also companies like Metromile that offer similar pay-per-mile plans.

 Q: Can my insurance go up if I drive too many miles per year?

 A: Your car’s yearly mileage is a factor that could affect your auto rates.
 If companies give you discounts for driving less, there’s a chance they could raise your rates if they think you drive too much.
-This is because, in their eyes, you’re at a higher risk of being in an accident if you drive more often.
+This is because, in their eyes, you’re at a higher risk of being in an accident when you drive more.